trailheadlabs/outerspatial-map-library/api/index.md

     stroke-opacity
     stroke-width

-In addition, OuterSpatial.js supports the following property that is not supported by the simplestyle specification:
+In addition, OuterSpatial Map Library supports the following property that is not supported by the simplestyle specification:

     marker-library

 This property is optional.
 It defaults to `maki`, and can also be `outerspatial`.

 Styles for vector shapes can be set in multiple ways.
-OuterSpatial.js looks in the following order for styles:
+OuterSpatial Map Library looks in the following order for styles:

 1. In the properties pulled in for each feature from the data source.
-You can tell OuterSpatial.js to ignore feature styles by setting the `ignoreFeatureStyles` property to true.
+You can tell OuterSpatial Map Library to ignore feature styles by setting the `ignoreFeatureStyles` property to true.
 For example, if a GeoJSON point feature has a `marker-symbol` property, it will be used to style the marker on the map unless `ignoreFeatureStyles` is set to `true` in the styles geometry (`line`, `point`, or `polygon`) object of an overlay's configuration.
 2. In an overlay's configuration object, via a `styles` property, with `line`, `point`, and/or `polygon` properties designated as:
    1. an object
    2. a function that is passed a data object for each feature and returns a style object

-If no styles are found in these two places, OuterSpatial.js falls back to a set of default styles.
+If no styles are found in these two places, OuterSpatial Map Library falls back to a set of default styles.

 If you prefer not to use the simplestyle specification, you can utilize the out-of-the-box Leaflet styles for the `line` (L.Path), `point` (L.Icon), and `polygon` (L.Path) `styles` object on your overlay configuration.
-OuterSpatial.js will then pass the object directly to Leaflet.
+OuterSpatial Map Library will then pass the object directly to Leaflet.

 **Note**: Style properties cascade.
 This means that if a `marker-symbol` property is passed in via the data source (e.g. a GeoJSON feature's properties) and a `marker-color` property is passed in via the overlay config object, the geometry will be styled with both the `marker-symbol` **and** `marker-color` properties unless the `ignoreFeatureStyles` property is present.